austinvugitrepo/Cyouagain/README.md

 Read up to arrays, and will do examples for it.
 Will update entry if there are points not worth writing code.
 update: finished the first example of arrays.
 8/8/25
 Finished array and type definitions of chapter 2 of effective C book, I am not gonna lie I have getting a lot of crashouts recently, unrelated to this github project but it is unfortunately seeping into my work, will try to get my life fixed together once again

+8/10/25
+Finished with the struct portion of chapter 2 of effective C, easier to understand then array still, actually wrote some of the example code this time, wished though the exmaple code was complete :(